Fire at Ramathibodi Hospital, no casualties

 A fire broke out in a nine-storey building at Ramathibodi Hospital in Ratchathewi district of Bangkok on Tuesday night, the Rama 199 radio centre reported.

-Fire responders were alerted to the blaze, which erupted on the second floor of the left wing, around 7.20pm.
+Fire responders were alerted to the fire, which started on the second floor of the left wing, around 7.20pm.
 The building of the public hospital has floors 1-4 designated as operating rooms and floors 5-9 for patient accommodations.

 Emergency teams were relocating patients and hospital staff from the left to the right side on all floors while trying to clear smoke.